denisecase/MandArt/MandArt.docc/A01-GettingStarted.md

 ### Save a Picture

-To save your generated picture as a .png file, click Tab 4.Save and then on the **Save Picture** button.
+To save your generated picture as a .png file, click Tab "4.
+Save" and then on the **Save Picture** button.

 ### Open Saved MandArt